tier6tank/doubles/trunk/dupfinder/readme.txt

 INSTALLATION:
 -------------

-Windows: simply copy the executable (dbl.exe) and the cygwin1.dll or mingwm10.dll file (if present)
+Windows: simply copy the executable (dupf.exe) and the cygwin1.dll or mingwm10.dll file (if present)
-         for example to C:\windows, so that you can call it from the commandline from every directory
+         for example to C:\windows or somewhere else in your path, so that you can call it from the commandline from every directory.
+Alternatively, you can leave out that step and call the program from the commandline in only the directory in which you extracted the files.

-Unix:    copy the executable (dbl) to /usr/local/bin (if that is not in your path, choose /bin),
+Unix:    copy the executable (dupf) to /usr/local/bin (if that is not in your path, choose /bin),
          so that you can call it from every directory

 USAGE:
 -------

-From the commandline, simply type dbl <path1> <path2> <...> to search the dirtectories and subdirectories for duplicates.
+From the commandline, simply type dupf <path1> <path2> <...> to search the dirtectories and subdirectories for duplicates.
 The output can be redirected to a file.

 TODO/IDEAS: